19hours/sg-statutes/Acts/Employment Act.md

 ### Interpretation

-2\.
-In this Act, unless the context otherwise requires —
+2\.—(1) In this Act, unless the context otherwise requires —

-“approved hospital” means a hospital which the Minister, by notification in theGazette, declares as an approved hospital;
+“approved medical institution” means a hospital, clinic, healthcare establishment or other medical institution which the Minister, by notification in theGazette, declares as an approved medical institution;

+[32/2008 wef 01/01/2009]

 “basic rate of pay” means the total amount of money (including wage adjustments and increments) to which an employee is entitled under his contract of service either for working for a period of time, that is, for one hour, one day, one week, one month or for such other period as may be stated or implied in his contract of service, or for each completed piece or task of work but does not include —